esphome/esphome-docs/components/lvgl.rst

 .. note::

     The Button Matrix widget supports the :ref:`key_collector` to collect the button presses as key press sequences for further automations.
+Check out  :ref:`lvgl-cook-keypad` for an example.

 .. _lvgl-wgt-chk: